-(K) Enteral minimal sedation-A minimal level of sedation by a technique of administration in which the drug is absorbed through the gastrointestinal tract or oral mucosa.
-Enteral minimal sedation is not enteral moderate sedation, parenteral moderate sedation, deep sedation, or general anesthesia.
+(L) Enteral conscious sedation-a technique of administration in which the drug is absorbed through the gastrointestinal tract or oral mucosa (i.e. oral, rectal, or sublingual).
+Enteral conscious sedation is not parenteral conscious sedation, deep sedation or general anesthesia.